Gebhardt Motorsport

-Gebhardt Motorsport was a German motor racing team and constructor founded by brothers Günther and Fritz Gebhardt.
+Gebhardt Motorsport is a German motor racing team and constructor founded by brothers Günther and Fritz Gebhardt.
 Originally the team was formed to further the open wheel racing career of Günther Gebhardt as he progressed through Formula Super Vee and Formula 3 racing a succession of March and Ralt open wheelers.
 Gebhardt reached Formula 2 in 1982 racing a March 812 BMW but went no further before shifting to sportscar endurance racing.